gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

          :width: 200px

    JST-VH
       JST-VH is a type of connector used by FTC motors to interface with the REV Expansion Hub.
-It is keyed and locks into place for improved reliability.
+It is keyed and locks into place for excellent reliability.

       .. image:: images/wiring/jst-vh-connector.png
          :alt: A JST-VH connector
          :width: 200px

    Dupont 0.1"
+      A small pinheader connector commonly used on servos and on some sensors. // FIXME: Talk more about servo connectors specifically.

       .. image:: images/wiring/dupont-connector.png
          :alt: A Dupont 0.1" connector
          :width: 200px

-      A small pinheader connector commonly used on servos and on some sensors.

    JST-PH
-      JST-PH is a type of connector.
+      JST-PH is a type of connector used by the REV Control/Expansion Hubs and various electronics, such as sensors.
 For FTC, the 3-pin and 4-pin options will be used most often.
 On the REV Control/Expansion Hubs, the 4-pin connector is used for encoder, I2C, analog, and digital connections.
 The 3-pin connector is used for the RS-485 connection between the Control Hub and Expansion Hub.

       .. image:: images/wiring/jst-sensor-connectors.png
          :alt: JST-PH and JST-XH connectors